 Please refer to the school calendar for dates of holidays, midterms and for details on many other activities and themed days planned for the rest of the year.

-Please note that the uniform and footwear requirements are clearly set out in the uniform section of this website.
-No exceptions are made regarding these expectations so please make yourself aware of them.
-In particular please note that a proper school jacket is part of the school uniform.
-We have also uploaded images of the correct footwear on the website in order to avoid any confusion.
+Please note that the uniform and footwear requirements are clearly set out in the uniform section of the website.
+No exceptions are made regarding these expectations; therefore please make yourself aware of them.
+In particular please note that a proper school jacket is part of the school uniform and students must wear a crested top as they go to and from school.

 Attendance and Punctuality:

-There is a legal obligation on the school to report attendance records to Tusla.
-The attendance of some students is of concern and may I take this opportunity to remind you that a student should only be out of school for exceptional reasons.
+There is a legal obligation on the school to report attendance records to the TUSLA.
+The attendance of some students is of concern.
+Students should only be out of school for exceptional reasons.
 It is also of concern that some students are asking to go home from school for the most minor of issues.
-This is not reasonable and very disruptive to teaching and learning and to the school office.
+This is not reasonable and is very disruptive to teaching and learning and to the school office.

-A linked issue is students arriving late to school in the morning.
-Exceptions are made for genuine reasons of a delay by Dublin bus however the responsibility to get students to school on time lies with parents and students themselves.
+The responsibility to get students to school on time lies with parents and students.
 Students who arrive late for school disrupt teaching time and miss out on valuable learning.
 In this regard, students who consistently arrive late may be sent home.